chenxiating/urban-hydro/README.md

 # urban-hydro
 Feb 9, 2021
 - Varying different antecedent soil moisture and rainfall intensity
+- Cleaned up multiprocessing script and Slurm script to allow for faster performance

 Feb 6, 2021
 - Added dispersion and path length/transport time calculations to the hydro_network.